omahs/golem-docs/docs/providers/config.md

 `golemsp settings set --account <address>`

-and restart your node afterwards for it to update.
+and restart your node afterward for it to update.
 To check if your address has been updated properly run `golemsp status`

 ### Settings show